openshift-kni/performance-addon-operators/README.md

 Now you need to label the nodes which should be tuned.
 This can be done with

 ```
-make cluster-label-worker-rt
+make cluster-label-worker-cnf
 ```

-This will label 1 worker node with the `worker-rt` role, and OCP's `Machine Config Operator` will start tuning this node.
+This will label 1 worker node with the `worker-cnf` role, and OCP's `Machine Config Operator` will start tuning this node.

 In order to wait until MCO is ready, you can watch the `MachineConfigPool` until it is marked as updated with